Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 cooking-tools-old-salem

-Known as a trades town, Old Salem produced essential goods such as tools, ceramics, furniture, metals, and food–-much of which visitors can experience today during demonstrations utilizing traditional 18th and 19th-century practices in the town’s original buildings.
+Old Salem produced essential goods such as tools, ceramics, furniture, metals, and food.
+Visitors can experience how things were made in the town’s original buildings during demonstrations utilizing traditional 18th and 19th-century practices.

 old-salem-ticks-in-woodTicks inscribed in wood beams were used to keep track of the pieces used during construction.